Best Women’s Running Tights of 2025

 UPF Rating

-While none of the tights included in this guide have a UPF rating, it’s fair to assume that the ones with slightly thicker material, like the REI Co-op Swiftland 7/8 Running Tights or the Patagonia Women’s Endless Run 7/8 Tights, provide a significant amount of protection from the sun.
+While none of the tights included in this guide have a UPF rating, it’s fair to assume that the ones with slightly thicker material, like the Montane Women’s Slipstream Trail Running Tights, provide significant sun protection.

 Breathability

-Managing moisture and regulating temperature during a run is critical, and the best running tights for women have the material technology needed to stay dry while wicking moisture away from your skin.
-Tights that stay dry can decrease the chance of chafing as well.
+Managing moisture and regulating temperature during a run is critical.
+The best running tights for women have the material technology to stay dry while wicking moisture away from the skin.
+Tights that stay dry can also decrease the chance of chafing.

 Durability